 Learn About Our Stowe, VT Brewery

 It was more than a decade ago when Johannes von Trapp started thinking about starting a brewery at his family’s lodge in Stowe, Vermont.
-He had a dream to brew an American version of the tasty lagers he enjoyed so much during trips to the countryside near his ancestral Austrian home.
+He had a dream to brew an American version of lagers he enjoyed while traveling to the countryside near his ancestral Austrian home.

 Meet the Brewmaster

 JP Williams has been with von Trapp Brewing since October of 2012.
 His experience as a brewmaster and passion for his craft are a valuable addition to our expanding operation.